‘Terrifying’: Amusement park ride stalls midair with people onboard - NewsBreak

 ‘Terrifying’: Amusement park ride stalls midair with people onboard

-CHARLOTTE, N.C. ( WJZY ) — It was a weekend trip for Alexcia Powell, Brittany Gilliard and family to a North Carolina amusement park for some family time.
+CHARLOTTE, N.C. ( WJZY ) — It was a weekend trip for Alexcia Powell, Brittany Gilliard, and their families to a North Carolina amusement park for some family time.

 But a relaxing day turned into a stressful one as people watched the Electro-Spin ride get stuck midair at Carowinds, a 407-acre amusement park in Charlotte, North Carolina.